RauliL/plorth/docs/api.md

   <dd>number</dd>
 </dl>

-Returns the timestamp of the number of seconds that have elapsed since the Unix epoch (1 January 1970 00:00:00 UTC).
+Returns the number of seconds that have elapsed since the  Unix epoch (1 January 1970 00:00:00 UTC) rounded to the nearest integer.

 ---